DanielAJoyce/SimonSequenceGame-Javascript/readme.md

 #### This project was originally created in Codepen and has been migrated to Git, original Codepen here: https://codepen.io/SpaceBiscuit/full/BYqmmj/

 ##### Known bugs:
+- Resetting the game mid-sequence will cause the sequence to still play.
+Will checkout a branch and attempt to fix this later on

-- While there's a check to make sure that the same color isn't added twice in a row, it will sometimes happen and only flash the color once instead of twice (E.g. Yellow Yellow will only flash Yellow once).
+- ~~While there's a check to make sure that the same color isn't added twice in a row, it will sometimes happen and only flash the color once instead of twice (E.g. Yellow Yellow will only flash Yellow once).
 This confuses users and isn't very user friendly.
-Will create a branch to fix it.
+Will create a branch to fix it.~~  Fixed!

 ##### Enhancements to be made:
 - I'm wanting to slightly design the interface to make it a little bit more pleasant on the eyes.
 Especially as its going onto the portfolio.